Funding Application Process

 Please note that sponsors will not release funds to successful applicants until all relevant clearances have been confirmed.
 It is also necessary for you to provide evidence of such clearances to Research Services for this purpose.

 Applicants are strongly advised to read the information on the University's requirements, available on the Office of Research Ethics, Compliance and Integrity (ORECI) website.
+Contact an ORECI staff member for any enquiries.

 Step 4 - Submit your application to the Research Grants Unit